-- 1. Sitting on the seat, "ENGAGE" parking brake and move PTO "ON".
-Try starting the engine; the engine should not crank. - Sitting on the seat, "ENGAGE" parking brake and move PTO "OFF".
+- Sitting on the seat, engage the parking brake and move PTO to on.
+Try starting the engine; the engine should not crank. - 2.
+Sitting on the seat, engage the parking brake and move PTO to off.
 Move either motion control lever (out of neutral locked position).
 Try starting the engine; the engine should not crank.
 Repeat for other control lever. - 3.
-Sitting on the seat, "ENGAGE" parking brake, move PTO switch "OFF" and move the motion control levers to neutral lock position.
+Sitting on the seat, engage the parking brake, move PTO switch to off and move the motion control levers to neutral lock position.
 Now start the engine.
-While the engine is running, release the parking brake, engage the PTO and rise slightly from the seat; the engine should stop.
+While

-- 4. Sitting on the seat, "ENGAGE" parking brake, move PTO switch "OFF" and move the motion control levers to neutral lock position.
+- the engine is running, release the parking brake, engage the PTO and rise slightly from the seat; the engine should stop. - 4.
+Sitting on the seat, engage the parking brake, move PTO switch to off and move the motion control levers to neutral lock position.
 Now start the engine.
 While the engine is running, center either motion control and move (forward or reverse); the engine should stop.
 Repeat for other motion control. - 5.
-Sitting on the seat, "DISENGAGE" parking brake, move PTO switch "OFF" and move the motion control levers to neutral lock position.
+Sitting on the seat, disengage the parking brake, move PTO switch to off and move the motion control levers to neutral lock position.
 Try starting the engine; the engine should not crank.